 C. Risks of reduced genetic diversity in assisted breeding

-Assisted reproductive technologies (ARTs) such as artificial insemination, embryo transfer, and cloning can inadvertently reduce genetic diversity if not managed carefully (Soini et.al., 2006).
+Assisted reproductive technologies (ARTs) such as artificial insemination, embryo transfer, and cloning can inadvertently reduce genetic diversity if not managed carefully (Soini etal., 2006).
 Reliance on a small number of donors for gametes or embryos may lead to overrepresentation of certain lineages, increasing the risk of inbreeding depression.
 This is a significant concern for critically endangered species with already limited gene pools.
 For example, although captive breeding programs for the California condor (Gymnogyps californianus) and Arabian oryx (Oryx leucoryx) successfully increased population sizes, both species experienced a loss of allelic diversity due to founder effects and unequal reproductive contributions.
 In cloning, the genetic uniformity of offspring raises questions about long-term adaptability, especially under changing environmental conditions or emerging disease threats.
 To mitigate these risks, conservationists must incorporate genetic management principles into ARTs, using comprehensive pedigree analyses, molecular markers, and strategic pairing to maximize heterozygosity.
 However, such strategies depend on robust genetic databases, which are not always available.

 D. Difficulties in field application of lab-developed technologies

-Many biotechnological tools developed in controlled laboratory environments face challenges when transferred to field conditions (Bull et.al., 2011).
+Many biotechnological tools developed in controlled laboratory environments face challenges when transferred to field conditions (Bull etal., 2011).
 Environmental factors such as temperature fluctuations, contamination risks, and logistical constraints can reduce the sensitivity and reliability of diagnostic tests or reproductive procedures.
 For instance, polymerase chain reaction (PCR) assays for pathogen detection often require stable electricity, refrigeration, and sterile conditions—requirements that may be difficult to meet in remote or resource-limited areas.
 Field-friendly alternatives such as portable qPCR machines, loop-mediated isothermal amplification (LAMP), and handheld sequencing devices like the Oxford Nanopore MinION have begun to address these challenges.
 Nevertheless, these technologies still require trained personnel and careful sample handling to ensure accuracy.
 Wildlife capture and immobilization for sample collection also pose logistical and ethical hurdles, particularly for large or dangerous species.
 Similar issues arise in reproductive interventions.
 The synchronization of estrous cycles, gamete collection, and embryo transfers are far more complex in the field than in captivity, often leading to reduced success rates.
 As a result, there is a persistent gap between technological potential and practical implementation on the ground.

 E. Gaps in interdisciplinary collaboration and policy integration

-The success of biotechnology in wildlife conservation depends on effective collaboration among molecular biologists, veterinarians, ecologists, policy-makers, and local communities (Kumar et.al., 2024).
+The success of biotechnology in wildlife conservation depends on effective collaboration among molecular biologists, veterinarians, ecologists, policy-makers, and local communities (Kumar etal., 2024).
 Yet interdisciplinary efforts are often fragmented due to differences in expertise, priorities, and funding mechanisms.
 Without cohesive frameworks, cutting-edge technologies may be underutilized or misaligned with on-the-ground conservation needs.
 Policy integration is equally critical.
 Regulations surrounding the collection, storage, and transboundary movement of genetic materials vary widely between jurisdictions, creating legal and logistical barriers to biobanking and assisted reproduction programs.
 Ethical concerns surrounding gene editing, cloning, or synthetic biology also require transparent policy development and public engagement to build trust and ensure responsible implementation.
 Bridging these gaps requires the creation of international standards, data-sharing agreements, and training programs to build capacity across disciplines.
 Collaborative platforms such as the International Union for Conservation of Nature (IUCN) Conservation Genetics Specialist Group and initiatives like the Frozen Ark Project have begun to address these issues, but broader participation and stronger institutional support are needed to fully realize the potential of biotechnology for biodiversity conservation.

 XI.
 Future and Research